Mauthausen Concentration Camp today

 MAUTHAUSEN QUARRY (Wiener Graben)

 The existence of the Granite Quarry was a strong reason to build a huge Mauthausen Concentration Camp in this very place of Austria after the annexation in 1938.
 Forced labor was initiated and supervised under the direct control of the SS and its “Deutsche Erd- und Steinwerke GmbH” company.
 It used to supply granite, for example, to build ambitious architectural constructions, designed by Hitler himself and Albert Speer.
 In particular, in Linz, 20 km from here.
-In 1942 the total number of the Mauthausen prisoners who were forced to work in the Quarries of the Mauthausen and Gusen, reached 3000.
-The general supervision was under the high SS officer with the assistance of civil professionals, contributing into technical aspects.
+In 1942 the total number of the Mauthausen prisoners who were forced to work in the Quarries of the Mauthausen and Gusen reached 3000.
+The general supervision was under the high SS officer with the assistance of civil professionals, contributing to technical aspects.
 Direct control was deliberated by SS guards and camp capos.

 SS ADMINISTRATION BUILDING (Stabsgebäude)